 - Work independently and minimize socializing

 - Eat lunch outside, socially distanced from others.
-You must be at least twenty feet away. from another person.

 - Wash your hands often